SnipyJulmy/hesso-latextemplate-lab/README.md

 ### Building using the command line

 A Makefile is provided so you can just use `make` to build the PDF.
-A `make clean` command will delete all the pdflatex build files.
+A `make clean` command will delete all the pdflatex build files exept the pdf and the `make clean_all` will delete all of them.

 ### Building using the Texmaker IDE